-SEAS development has been study-driven for two decades and has evolved to be one of the most powerful and versatile modeling, simulation, and analysis tools available for military operations research.
+SEAS development has been study-driven for over two decades and has evolved to be one of the most powerful and versatile modeling, simulation, and analysis tools available for military operations research.
 The timeline below highlights some of the development and program milestones.

 Version 3.11.3 is released

 Corrected a bug related to passing arrays with lists and nodes into functions; corrected a bug with SetSate not working for TLE satellites; fixed a character limit issue with the Read command; improved working with Trace files; changed sound playback to be asynchronous.

 Version 3.11.2 is released

 Added an embedded Python interpreter to allow native Python code to be called from TPL code; updated visual style of the user interface; added more display controls for Regions; significantly improved the resolution of the time-based random number seed generator.